nsheff/docker/README.md

 # Dockerfiles

-A repository of Dockerfiles for building various docker containers.
-The different contains are described below.
+This repository contains Dockerfiles for building various docker containers.
+The different containers are described below.

 In this repo is a [Makefile](Makefile) which stores instructions for how to build each Dockerfile.
-You can clone this repository, and then type `make CONTAINER`, where `CONTAINER` is one of:
+You can clone this repository, and then type `make CONTAINER`, where `CONTAINER` is one of the following items described below.
+Built containers can (usually) also be downloaded from [Dockerhub](https://hub.docker.com/u/nsheff/).

-* rim - R image
-* rdev - R development
-* rmlr - R `mlr` package dependencies for machine learning.
-* jim - Jekyll image
-* vis - graphics; under construction
-* igv - under contruction

-Built containers can (sometimes) also be downloaded from [Dockerhub](https://hub.docker.com/u/sheffien/).

-Detailed container descriptions follow:

-# R containers
+# Containerized executables

+A bunch of my containers I wrap with a little shell wrapper so that I can execute their functions in containers easily on the command-line, without having to construct a complicated `docker` arguments like volumes, entrypoints, etc.

-## Running a shiny server with my R container:
+## `shny` - running a shiny server

 I use the `bin/shny` executable.
 Run an app in the shiny server container like so: